irisoysy/CodeSamples/Kruskal's Algorithm/README.md

 I was able to reuse this code for my Artificial Intelligence class (CS188 at Berkeley) as part of a consistent heuristic for A* Search.
 That code is not available due to not wanting to distribute a solution for that class.
+That particular code was in python.